Create Your Own Improvement Project

 - Once a project is reviewed, you will be notified to conduct your project and report on the outcome by the date designated in the project approval.

-You can get ideas for improvement projects by browsing previously approved projects, reviewing the templates for Practice Improvement Modules (PIMs), and consulting the following resources:
+You can get ideas for improvement projects by browsing previously approved projects, reviewing the templates for existing Improvement in Medical Practice Activities, and consulting the following resources:

 - The Institute for Healthcare Improvement has a robust website with resources to guide you through improvement processes based on the Model for Improvement methodology.
 You will find valuable information on topics from setting improvement goals to identifying measures, and from developing quality improvement plans and testing changes to implementing and spreading changes.